seemueller-io/bun-lib-starter/README.md

 # bun-lib-starter
-This is my personal stack for making npm packages.
-While I have been using this stack for some time, this "cutout" is very new and there could be things wrong with it.
+I have been using this as my personal stack for shipping npm packages for some time and decided to make a "cutout" to share.
+Be cautious as this project is very new and there are probably things wrong with it.
 Please submit an issue.
 I welcome contributors!

 > Install [Bun](https://bun.sh/docs/installation): `curl -fsSL https://bun.sh/install | bash` [View install script](https://bun.sh/install)